 Data poisoning attacks, a lesser-known type of cyber attack, can cause great damage to an organization that often goes undetected for a long time.
 Some cases can cause even more damage than common threats such as viruses and ransomware.
 In a cyber poisoning attack, incorrect data quietly slithers into your system and changes its overall functioning, which can lead to a data breach and loss of user trust.

-What are Cyber Poison Attacks?
+What is Cyber Poison Attacks?

 Types of Poison Attacks